larestrepo/plutus/README.md

     cabal update
     cabal build

+ Now you can compile in your terminal the contract.
+Typical commands are:

+    cabal repl -> starts the cabal compiler
+    :l /src/Week02/<name of the module> -> loads the module .r -> compiles and check for erors
+    :t -> search command

 ### Install Visual Studio code

 Install visual studio code in linux should be straightforward.
 Install the Haskell extensions and Vim editor if you like.